cloudsigma/cloud-init/doc/sources/cloudsigma/README.rst

 `config formats`_.

-If your user-data needs an internet connection you have to create a `meta field`_ in the `server context`_ ``cloudinit-dsmode`` and give it "net" as value.
+If your user-data needs an internet connection you have to create a `meta field`_ in the `server context`_ ``cloudinit-dsmode`` and set "net" as value.
 If this field does not exist the default value is "local".